jank-st/stm32U0_training_materials/lcd/intro.md

-----!
-Presentation
-----!

 # Liquid Crystal Display Controller
-- create simple example from scratch
+- Create simple example from scratch
-- after hands on you be able to activate any segment on LCD
+- After hands on you be able to activate any segment on LCD
-- coding based on HAL library
+- Coding based on HAL library
-- no BSP library usage
+- No BSP library usage
 - STM32U083C-DK board

 ## Prerequisites